-Revenue recognition Please refer to the Note 5 in the consolidation ated financial statements.
-The key audit matter How the matter was addressed in our audit The Group's accounting policy for revenue recognition is set out in the Note 5.
+Revenue recognition Key audit matter How the matter was addressed in our audit The Group's accounting policy for revenue recognition is set out in the Note 6.
 Revenue is material for the Group and represents the most significant amount in the consolidated statement of profit or loss and other comprehensive income.
 An error in this account could significantly affect a user's interpretation of these consolidated financial statements.
-As a result, we identified revenue recognition, and in particular cut-off (where revenue may be manipulated close to the year end to record revenue in the incorrect financial period) as a key audit matter.
-Our audit procedures included, but were not limited to, the following: Evaluating the design and implementation of key controls relating to revenue recognition; Inspecting the contract terms for a selection of customers to assess whether revenue was recognised in line with the agreed terms; and Selecting a sample of transactions close to the year-end and verifying that they had been posted to the correct financial period according to agreement terms (i.e. Incoterms) and underlying documents.
+As a result, we identified revenue being recognised from inexistent customers as a key audit matter.
+Our audit procedures included, but were not limited to, the following: - Observation of key controls relating to revenue recognition and performing a walkthrough to evaluate their design and implementation; - Inspecting the contract terms for a selection of customers to assess whether revenue was recognised in line with the agreed terms; and - Inspecting primary documents on a sample basis throughout the year, verifying their authenticity, and correctness of revenue recognition; - Selecting a sample of transactions close to the year-end and verifying that they had been posted to the correct financial period according to agreement terms (i.e. Incoterms) and underlying documents.